ctera/ctera-python-sdk/docs/source/UserGuides/DataServices/MetadataConnector.rst

 Metadata Service
 ----------------

 Alternatively, this library includes a background service designed for subscribing to real-time file events and dispatching tasks to consumer threads.
 The service effectively subscribes to file events and enqueues them to an ``asyncio.Queue`` queue.
 All enqueued file events are represeted as `json` strings.
-It blocks active until all events are consumed and the **task_done()** was called to signal .
+It blocks active until all events are consumed and the **task_done()** was called to signal.
 After processing all events, the service triggers a callback function supplied by the client to store the cursor.
 Recording the cursor enables pausing and resuming the service from the last cursor position.

 .. automethod:: cterasdk.asynchronous.core.metadata.Service.run